CoryParsnipson/indie-engineer/src/routes/blog/analyzing-my-first-five-months-earnings-as-an-uber-driver.md

 Notice that there is a slow upward trend.
 This can be explained by me learning more tips and tricks to save gas and be more efficient at the job.
 I max out sometime mid-April where I remain steadily around the $30 - $35 range I mentioned before.

-The second thing that I'm noticing is exactly how shafted I'm getting with respect to gas expense...
+The second thing that I'm noticing is exactly how shafted I'm getting with respect to gas expenses...

 ### Dollars Per Month